richotero/dxconvert/README.txt

 dxconvert.py to ~/bin/dxconvert in my HOME directory.
 The ideal situation is when dxconvert.py is in your systems PATH and the DXconvert subdirectory in your PYTHONPATH.

-If you have installed python-rtmidi MIDI I/O support is available.
-Running midi_help.py script will show you the available MII ports.
-You can select the ones you need and create an initial dxtxmidi.cfg file.
-You can also use the main dx/txconvert programs to select the MIDI ports.
-In simple situations this only needs to be done once.

 NOTE: I do no not know much about Windows and Mac.
 Please add information to this README file and send it to me if you have used DXconvert